Relevés: Plot

 Graham (Hugh Dancy) visits Georgia (Ellen Muth), whose condition seems to be improving, inside a hyperbaric chamber.
-Georgia warns him that the doctors will give him wrong diagnosis and will struggle to understand him.
+Georgia warns him that the doctors will give him wrong diagnoses and will struggle to understand him.
 Following an offhand comment by Graham, Lecter (Mads Mikkelsen) leaves a comb in Georgia's chamber, who accidentally sparks a fire inside the chamber and is burned to death.
 Meanwhile, Abigail (Kacey Rohl) starts working with Lounds (Lara Jean Chorostecki) on her book, omitting certain details which would implicate her in Nicholas Boyle's death.
 As the BAU investigates Georgia's demise, Crawford (Laurence Fishburne) considers it suicide but Graham disagrees.
 Graham checks himself out of the hospital and shares his theory that Georgia was killed by a copycat of Garret Jacob Hobbs.
 Worried about Graham, Crawford questions Lecter about his state of mind, but Lecter's answers make him question if he is hiding something from him.

 Crawford visits Bedelia (Gillian Anderson) to ask about Lecter and if he has ever said something about Graham.
 Bedelia does not give much information, except for a time where Lecter referred one of his patients to her, which culminated in an attack.
 Graham asks Abigail for help in catching the copycat, which requires going to Hobbs' former cabin in Minnesota.
 He states his plans to Lecter, also theorizing that Sutcliffe's killer planned to frame Graham before Georgia walked in.
 Crawford learns from Price (Scott Thompson) and Zeller (Aaron Abrams) that Hobbs was with Abigail on the same train with some of his victims and wrongfully thinks that she killed Sutcliffe and Georgia.
 When Crawford arrives to question her, he finds that Graham already left with her.

 Crawford confronts Lecter about Graham's treatment, although Lecter defends his stance as he wanted to properly diagnose Graham.
 He shares recordings where Graham felt he killed Georgia and suggests that he was the last person who saw Georgia and Sutcliffe before their deaths.
 He indicates that Graham may delusionally view himself as Hobbs and, as Hobbs was going to kill Abigail before his death, he may do the same.
 Arriving at the lodge, Graham realizes that Hobbs used her as bait to get his victims, just as his condition worsens and his behavior becomes more erratic.
-Graham suddenly finds himself in a plane back home, with no sign of Abigail.
+Graham suddenly finds himself on a plane back home, with no sign of Abigail.
 Abigail has returned to her old house, where Lecter awaits her.
 She is comforted by Lecter and is told that Crawford knows she was involved with her father's crimes.
 Lecter admits to having killed more people than her father.
 When Abigail asks him if he is going to kill her, he tells her that he is sorry he couldn't protect her in this life.